PyDrocsid/cogs/reactionpin.md

 ### `remove`

-This command removes a channel to the whitelisted Reactionpin channel.
+This command removes a channel from the whitelist.

 Required Permissions: